 1. Do I need or does my child need orthodontic treatment?

-The following signs may indicate that you or your child would benefit from a Cayman Orthodontics evaluation:
+The following signs may indicate that you or your child would benefit from an Orthodontics at Cayman Dental Services evaluation:

 - Thumb or finger sucking